-In today’s world especially with the existence of social media, people tend to be obsessed over things that they know deep inside they don’t need them but they are just crazy about them because they are in and trendy.
+In today’s world especially with the existence of social media, people tend to be obsessed with things that they know deep inside they don’t need, but they are just crazy about them because they are in and trendy.

-I was not an exception to these people, I did want to do what other’s is doing for the sake people’s approval.
+I was not an exception to these people; I did want to do what others were doing for the sake of people’s approval.
 It was an illusion.

 In this article, I am going to list 3 things that I stopped myself from being obsessed with, after realizing that it is just what social media needs me to be and not what I need to be.

-I would look at those pictures and start to go crazy over them.
+I would look at those pictures and go crazy over them.
 The obsession of having a butt like that and abs like those grew inside of me.
-I even used to exercised for a respectful period of time just to achieve that look.
+I even used to exercise for a respectful period of time just to achieve that look.
 Shallow.

-But then, Those Instagram photos began to cross the limits, especially the buttocks.
-Literally, they did not show anything in the photo or in the video except for their butts, beside doing squats in videos on purpose.
+But then, Those Instagram photos crossed the limits, especially the buttocks.
+Literally, they showed nothing in the photo or in the video but their butts, besides doing squats in videos on purpose.

 Now, I don’t care about training a certain area of my body to achieve the look the media want.
-Instead, I train for myself, and for my own betterment. and you should too.
+Instead, I train for myself, and for my betterment.
+And you should too.

 We all been there, being obsessed with numbers.

-Funny thing I have not even reached the first 3 hundred till now.
-They all were illusions goals in my head.
+Funny thing, I have not even reached the first 3 hundred till now.
+They all were illusions, nonsense goals in my head.
 Shallow Again.

-I spent years living in frustration because I was not able to increase my friend’s number, this of course reflected on how many likes I used to get for the posts I shared, they were few.
-I started to feel ashamed of what I shared and of when people ask me “How many friends do you have on facebook?”.
+I spent years living in frustration because I could not increase my friend’s number, this reflected on how many likes I used to get for the posts I shared, they were few.
+I started to feel ashamed of what I shared and of when people ask me “How many friends do you have on Facebook?”

 My second obsession with numbers was on Instagram.
 Yes, I wanted to grow my followers and even worse get verified.
-How for the god sake?
+How, for the god’s sake?

 In my first account on Instagram, I bought followers I even paid for some services that like photos and follow/unfollow other people on my behalf just to get more exposure.